top of page

 Slide Master

-Keep it to the point
+Keep It to the Point

-Backgrounds
+Backgrounds Matter

 Shapes and Picture Cropping

 Images don’t have to be in a box!
 Most programs give you the ability to change any image into any shape by using the “Crop to Shape” option.
-Have a photo that looks like its floating on the page?
-You can add abstract shapes around it with maybe some added notes about what you are addressing on your slide.
+Have a photo that looks like it's floating on the page?
+You can add abstract shapes around it with some added notes about what you are addressing on your slide.

 Picture Formatting